Game Review – Unlock!

 Other than that we have high hopes for this game!
 In a similar fashion to T.I.M.E Stories, the test of time will lay in its replayability.
 Of course as it stands, each scenario can only be played once, and to be honest, we wouldn’t go above four players in each game (even though the box says 2 – 6).
 In fact, we would go as far to say that this is a good alternative to escape rooms for two players.
 Escape rooms often have too much in them for two people to manage, whereas we feel larger groups playing Unlock! would struggle to all get involved.
 So the real success of this game will come with further expansions.
 We’ve been playing escape games now for over two years and we haven’t got bored, so if they do this right, Unlock! could have customers for a long time.

-The RRP for Unlock! is £26.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Unlock! is £26.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter